Alpha Portfolio Service Brochure

 The Capital Requirements Directive (CRD) of the European Union and the FCA Code on Remuneration require regulated investment firms to establish and maintain remuneration policies, procedures and practices that are consistent with and promote sound and effective risk management.
 The Code also requires firms to report annually on their remuneration policy for employees termed Code Staff.
 Code Staff can generally be defined as employees who perform a significant influence function, senior management and other staff who have a material impact on the risk profile of the business.

 The Board of RCBIM reviews remuneration annually for all staff.
 Basic salaries are reviewed in line with individual performance.
 Bonuses and pension contributions are discretionary and linked directly to the firm’s overall financial position but will not exceed the ratio between fixed and variable components as specified in the Regulations.

 RCBIM have set the ratio between the fixed and variable components of total remuneration to ensure that the total remuneration to the fixed component does not exceed 1:1.
 RCBIM may on occasion exceed the 1:1 ratio providing that it is approved by the shareholders or owners of the firm and in any case does not exceed a ratio of 1:2.

-In the year ended 31st March 2017 RCBIM defined its Code Staff as its Board of Directors plus two other senior managers.
-The aggregate annual remuneration for Code Staff for the year was £385,500.
+In the year ended 31st March 2018 RCBIM defined its Code Staff as its Board of Directors plus one other senior manager.
+The aggregate annual remuneration for Code Staff for the year was £462,000.

 © Alpha Portfolio Management 2018.
 All Rights Reserved